Implementation Matters: Part 2 Bringing Our Core Values to Customer Onboarding

 Our Implementation team is made up of 14 talented individuals spread across the US, all with diverse healthcare project management and/or technical backgrounds.
 We have folks whose resumes include time with prominent EHR vendors, digital health startups, life sciences organizations, payers, and medium to large health systems.
 They bring all this experience to bear as they work with our customers to get them onboarded in a timely, efficient, and thoughtful manner.

-Educating customers and setting the stage for the future
+Educating customers and setting the stage for the future of FHIR

 Many members of the 1upHealth Implementation team have been with the company since the days when health plans were first tasked with converting claims, provider directories, and formularies to FHIR, as regulated by the CMS Interoperability and Patient Access final rule (CMS-9115-F).